About Us

 • June 2024 - Hosted our second annual Golf Tournament and Dinner (view photos and remarks)

-• July 2024 - In collaboration with the Cure SPG4 Foundation and the Laidlaw family, The Lilly and Blair Foundation funded the first 3 aims of the AAV9 Vector Gene Therapy Project for SPG4
+• July 2024 - Provided $150,000 in funding to Boston Children’s Hospital, UMass Chan Medical Center and the University of Wisconsin to be used toward the first 3 aims of the AAV9 Vector Gene Therapy Project for SPG4

-• December 2024 - Partnering with Boston Children’s Hospital to host the 3rd Annual Scientific Symposium on SPG4
+• December 2024 - Hosted the 3rd Annual Scientific Symposium on SPG4 with Boston Children’s Hospital

 Medical Advisory Board